wombleton/gitlaw-nz/acts/H/Harassment Act 1997.md

     *   (b) fails to comply with any condition of a restraining order.

-    (2) Subject to subsection (3), every person who commits an offence against subsection (1) is liable on summary conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding $5,000\.
+    (2) Subject to subsection (3), every person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding $5,000\.

-    (3) Every person who commits an offence against subsection (1) is liable on summary conviction to imprisonment for a term not exceeding 2 years where---
+    (3) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 2 years where---

     *   (a) that person has previously been convicted on at least 2 different occasions of a qualifying offence; and